 Bentley Historical Library

 The Library holds the University’s archives and an unparalleled collection documenting the history of the state of Michigan, as well as many other materials of historical significance.
-Holdings include more than 30,000 linear feet of archives and manuscripts, 57,000 printed volumes, 1.5 million photographs and other visual materials, and over 10,000 maps.
+Holdings include more than 30,000 linear feet of archives and manuscripts, 57,000 printed volumes, 1.5 million photographs and other visual materials, and more than 10,000 maps.

 Stories of the Staff